gitpod-io/gitpod/docs/self-hosted/install/configure-ingress.md

     *.gitpod.your-domain.com
     *.ws.gitpod.your-domain.com

-### HTTPS
+# HTTPS
-While we highly recommend operating Gitpod using HTTPS, Gitpod is able to run on insecure HTTP.
-If you use Gitpod's internal Docker registry, the downside of not using HTTPS is that Kubernetes won't be able to pull images from the registry because it considers the registry insecure.
-You can either resort to using an [external registry](#docker-registry-optional) or use HTTPS.
-For running Gitpod on insecure HTTP, no HTTPS certificates are needed and you can skip this section.
+Gitpod requires HTTPS certificates to function properly.
+We recommend using [Let's Encrypt](https://letsencrypt.org/) for retrieving certificates as we do for [gitpod.io](https://gitpod.io).

 > Important: The HTTPS certificates for your domain must include `your-domain.com`, `*.your-domain.com` and `*.ws.your-domain.com`.
 Beware that wildcard certificates are valid for one level only (i.e. `*.a.com` is not valid for `c.b.a.com`).

-To use the HTTPS certificates for your domain
+To configure the HTTPS certificates for your domain
- - `echo values/https.yaml >> configuration.txt`
- - place your certificates in `secrets/https-certificates/` like so:
+ 1. [Generate certificates](#using-let-s-encrypt) and put your certificate files under `secrets/https-certificates/`:
 ```
  secrets/https-certificates:
   |- cert.pem